-For most of the time the periods when the risk premium in Model 2 is largest tend to be periods of recession.
+For most of the time the periods when the risk premium in Model 2 is largest tend to be periods of recession and Model 3 is similar.
 This is further support for the importance of asymmetries.
-Model 3 is similar.
-A notable exception is the recession of 1973-4 when, as already mentioned, the risk premium is negative.
-The explanation for this is particularly interesting and we discuss this below.

 In Figure 3 we plot the risk premium for Model 2 together with the conditional volatilities for returns and the three macroeconomic factors.
 The highest correlation is that between the risk premium and the volatility of output.
 This is evidence in support of the importance of the business cycle in explaining the equity risk premium.
 We also note that the correlation between the risk premium and the volatility of returns is much lower, suggesting that a simple model relating returns to their volatility does not perform well.

 The asymmetric effects on the risk pemium of good and bad news may be judged from Figure 4 where the three time-varying components of the risk premium φ{1t} , φ{2t} and φ{3t} are plotted.
-The contribution of asymmetries to the risk premium is given by φ{3t} in equation (23).
-It is clear that φ{1t} , the autoregressive component, is the most important, but next is φ{3t} .
-Asymmetries seem to have their greatest effect on the risk premium in recessions.
-This is consistent with the notion that risk averse investors are more concerned about recessions than booms.
+The contribution of asymmetries to the risk premium is given by φ{3t} in equation (16).
+It is clear that φ{1t} , the autoregressive component, is the most important, but next most important is φ{3t} .
+Moreover, asymmetries seem to have their greatest effect on the risk premium in recessions.
+This is consistent with the notion that risk attaches more to recessions than booms.